spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenDocs/3-using-the-codewriter.md

 - `If`/`ElseIf`/`Else`
 - `Try`/`Catch`/`Finally`

-This override is effectively a wrapper for defining the above scopes with a `TextList`, therefore the formatted scope will have eacch element of the `IEnumerable<string>` placed on a different line.
+This override is effectively a wrapper for defining the above scopes with a `TextList`, therefore the formatted scope will have each element of the `IEnumerable<string>` placed on a different line.

 ### Comparisons